Public Anonymity Is Under Pressure From Facial Recognition

 Employers use it to track workers

-Private investigators use it for anyone willing to pay Your face is now your tracking device.
-You just didn't get to opt out.
+Private investigators use it for anyone willing to pay Your face can now function as an identifier across systems you never chose to join.
 The "Nothing to Hide" Fallacy "You have nothing to fear if you have nothing to hide."
 This is the argument of people who have never been targeted.
 Consider: Protesters identified and tracked by law enforcement

 Domestic abuse survivors located by their abusers